Webinar: Gene therapies for Dravet Syndrome & UK clinical trials

 Locations: Glasgow (currently recruiting); London, Newcastle, Southampton (opening soon)

-Sponsor: Lundbeck
+Sponsor: H. Lundbeck A/S

 Study website: https://deepdsstudy.com/

-Latest news (25/08/25): Results from the phase 1/2 open label extension showed a median reduction of 59.3% in countable motor seizure frequency with 55% of participants having reductions greater than 50%.
-Bexicaserin was well tolerated, with no new safety signals observed.
+Latest news (06/12/25): Results from the phase 1/2 open label extension showed a median reduction in countable motor seizures of -60.2% at ~18 months (n=30), and -53.7% at ~24 months (n=17).
+No new safety concerns were observed.

 The ARGUS study aims to evaluate clemizole as an oral add-on therapy for seizures in people with SCN1A-confirmed Dravet syndrome.

-Investigational compound: Clemizole HCl
+Investigational compound: Clemizole HCl/ EPX-101

 Phase: 3